New Test Capable of Detecting Clinically Significant Prostate Cancer in Small Blood Sample

 "Unfortunately, however, they are extremely rare and almost indiscernible from normal blood cells, which is why they have been considered undetectable in routine laboratories until now."

 While malignant tumours start growing blood vessels when they are as small as 1mm in size, Dr Bhakdi said dormant tumours don't behave the same way.
-As a result, tCEC are not only the first type of tumour-associated cells to be shed into the host circulation and may indicate whether or not the disease will actually harm the patient.
+As a result, tCEC may be one of the first types of tumour-associated cells to be shed into the host circulation and may indicate whether or not the disease will actually harm the patient.

 "Not all cancers need treatment," he explained.
 "It's not only important to detect the disease early, but also to gauge whether or not it is aggressive in nature.
 Testing for tCEC could solve both issues at the same time."

-According to the Thai-German physician, who is now working out of Singapore, the novel tCEC test was not designed as a stand-alone assay, but as an add-on to prostate-specific antigen (PSA) screening so it would fit seamlessly into existing diagnostic pathways.
+According to the Thai-German physician now working out of Singapore, the novel tCEC test was not designed as a stand-alone assay but as an add-on to prostate-specific antigen (PSA) screening so it would fit seamlessly into existing diagnostic pathways.

 "PSA screening is a hotly debated topic in modern urology.
 In more than 75% of all cases where PSA testing has led to a multi-core biopsy of the prostate, it came out negative - meaning the patient underwent a highly invasive procedure for no reason at all," Dr Bhakdi said.